Cortiis/ProDocs/EasyLoaderHelp/guide/loadingsqlserverspatialdata.html.md

 Select <span class="ph uicontrol">Auto Select</span>if you want EasyLoader to automatically decide whether the geometry object is uploaded to a Geography field (in cases where the geometry object uses the Lat/Long coordinate system) or a Geometry field (in cases where the geometry object does not use the Lat/Long coordinate system).

-<span class="notetitle">Note:</span> When the Auto Select option is selected, if for any reason a geometry object that uses the Lat/Long coordinate system cannot be uploaded to a Geography field, it will instead be uploaded to a Geometry field.
+> When the Auto Select option is selected, if for any reason a geometry object that uses the Lat/Long coordinate system cannot be uploaded to a Geography field, it will instead be uploaded to a Geometry field.

 To view the Unsupported Geometries in SQL, see [Unsupported Geometry](guide/unsupportedgeometry.html){.- .topic/xref .ajaxLink}.